Around the World in 80 Ways: Our 19,000km Charity World Tour

 The route

-The most efficient route was calculated by the son of our Chief of Staff, who worked out the most efficient route himself and calculated all the distances for us.
+The most efficient route was calculated by the son of our former Chief of Staff, who worked out the most efficient route himself and calculated all the distances for us.
 Thanks Reuben, you are a genius!
 The cities, and cumulative distance (km), in order (*we omitted sea miles in this challenge):

 Spreadsheet screenshot showing the miles between our offices